The Airmen's Stories - F/Lt. G D L Haysom

 In mid-1942 Haysom was posted to the Middle East and he joined 260 Squadron on 19th July, possibly as a supernumerary to gain experience on Kittyhawks.
 Three days later he was promoted to Acting Wing Commander, to become Wing Leader 239 Wing in the Western Desert.
 At the end of his tour Haysom was awarded the DSO (gazetted 16th February 1943), being then credited with at least six enemy aircraft destroyed.

-In Italy, after his experience of supporting the Army in the Western Desert, Haysom evolved the 'Cab Rank' system, which was used with such success in the 1944 invasion of Europe.
+In Italy, where he was working in operations command, he used his experience of supporting the army in the Western Desert to evolve the 'Cab Rank' system, which was used with such success in the 1944 invasion of Europe.
 A squadron of fighters was airborne, generally in line astern and was called up by a Mobile Observation Post with the forward troops to attack specific targets.

 Haysom was released in 1946 as a Group Captain.
 He died in 1979.